Do Something extRAordinary!

 Looking for a job?
-Interested in being a resident advisor for the 2018-2019 school year?
+Interested in being a resident assistant for the 2020-2021 school year?
 Here’s your chance to apply.
-The Office of Housing & Residence Life is searching for our next round of superheroes!
+The Office of Housing & Residence Life is searching for our next round of leaders!
 Think you have what it takes?
 Check out our information about the RA role, responsibilities, and application process.

 Candidates offered an interview will have an individual interview scheduled at a selected time TBD.

-RA selection letters will be mailed out to campus mailboxes and students notifed by February 23.
+RA selection letters will be mailed out to campus mailboxes and students notified by March 31.

 Think you have what it takes?
 Are you ready to unleash the superhero in you?
 Then apply today to become an RA at UVa-Wise!